 I have never had such a detailed process to change money.
 Definitely helpful to have cash in case there are any issues with cards.

 This happened with my debit/credit cards, they did not work.
 I made sure to call credit/debit card company so they knew I would be away and that I would have access to use them internationally.
-But for some reasons, the machines were different in Mexico.
+But for some reason, the machines were different in Mexico.
 It’s always helpful to know the best places to exchange currency.

 6. Packing and Organisation